damonjavert/jps2sm/README.md

 ## Help!
 I dont know all this python stuff
 * Mac Users: The best method is to install [Homebrew](https://brew.sh) and then `brew install python3`.
 See this guide: https://wsvincent.com/install-python3-mac/
+* Windows Users: Use the compiled (exe) release: https://git.sugoimusic.me/Sugoimusic/jps2sm/releases

+## Development

+Pull requests are welcome!

+### Windows
-* Windows Users: If you are familiar using the shell, consider installing [cygwin](https://cygwin.com/install.html) and then select the python 3.6 packages.
+Windows 10 users can setup a Dev environment using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), for Windows 7 users the best option is to install [cygwin](https://cygwin.com/install.html) and then select the python 3.8 packages.
 Or a python3 MSI installer can be found on the [offical python 3 downloads](https://www.python.org/downloads/windows/) page.

+### Mac OSX
+Install [Homebrew](https://brew.sh) if you do not have it already and then `brew install python3`.
+See this guide: https://wsvincent.com/install-python3-mac/

 ## Roadmap